TrainingPeaks Virtual (formerly IndieVelo) Review: Does It Even Stand a Chance?

 What is TrainingPeaks Virtual?

-TrainingPeaks Virtual is an indoor cycling app that features a virtual world with more realistic graphics than Zwift.
+TrainingPeaks Virtual is an indoor cycling app that features a virtual world with more realistic graphics and physics than Zwift.
 It allows you to communicate with others, race, ride in groups, or do structured training.
+It offers seamless integration with TrainingPeaks.

 Who is TrainingPeaks Virtual for?

 TrainingPeaks Virtual is ideal for people who want more realistic avatar behavior and the possibility to tweak the app settings.
-It’s also ideal for racing because realistic physics demands creating a racing strategy.
+It’s also good for racing because realistic physics demand creating and following a racing strategy.

 Who is TrainingPeaks Virtual not for?

 TrainingPeaks Virtual is not for people looking for an easy-to-use and simple app.
-Due to its low popularity, it offers fewer opportunities to socialize.
-It’s also unavailable for iOS and Android, and you probably won’t like it if you prefer real-world footage.
+Because it is less popular, it offers fewer opportunities to socialize.
+You probably won’t like it if you prefer real-world footage.

 My Experience with TrainingPeaks Virtual